yalmip/yalmip.github.io/_posts/examples/2021-05-05-integratedpwa.md

 optimize(Model, -f)
 ````

+In this form, we have an MIQP, possibly with nonconvex objective, meaning we are opening up for using [CPLEX](/solver/cplex).
 Had the piecewise affine functions been non-increasing, the quadratic function would have been concave, and the resulting model here would have had a convex objective, i.e. we would have had a convex MIQP which typically is easier to handle as branching only has to be performed in the combinatorial space, and not in the continuous space.
-There are more solvers available for this model class too.
-Note though, if we had this convex case, we should really not have modelled the objective using using disjunctions, but written the convex pieewise quadratic function using a convex epigraph representation, leading us to a convex second-order cone program.
+There are more solvers available for this model class too, such as [MOSEK](/solver/mosek).
+Note though, if we had this convex case, we should really not have modelled the objective using using disjunctions, but written the convex piecewise quadratic function using a convex epigraph representation, leading us to a convex second-order cone program.

 ### Getting lazy